This delightful vegetable lasagna recipe combines the goodness of garden-fresh vegetables with a creamy, flavorful white sauce.

 Combine the ricotta cheese and 2 eggs in a bowl, mix it all up really well and set aside.

 (No ricotta cheese on hand?
-I've used an equal amount of cottage cheese instead with great success.)
+I've used an equal amount of cottage cheese mixed with the 2 eggs instead with great success.)

 How to prepare the white sauce